ncredinburgh/JavaForSmallTeams/tests/10_think_units_not_methods.md

 We would already have tests written in terms of `ThingaMeBob` that describe all supported behaviours.
 Should we also fully describe `Addition`, `Subtraction` and the other 10 operations with tests as we extract them into classes?

-There is no right answer here, but I hope it is clear that the most most *useful* unit that we have identified is `ThingaMeBob`.
-The smaller units are part of just one implementation of the functionality we require.
+There is no right answer here, but I hope it is clear that the most most useful *unit* that we have identified is `ThingaMeBob`.
+The smaller *units* are part of just one implementation of the functionality we require.

 If we choose to write tests for each extracted class those tests would have some value.

 The test written in terms of `ThingaMeBob` would do a poor job of describing what each of the small extracted units does.
 If a test was failing it wouldn't be instantly obvious which class the bug was in.
 If we had to change one of the extracted classes it wouldn't be instantly obvious which test to run.

 So there is definitely value in writing tests for each of the extracted classes.
-At the same time, if we were not to do so that would also be a reasonable decision.
+At the same time, if we were not to do so that would also be a reasonable decision and it would reduce the cost of the refactoring.

-The `ThingaMeBob` tests will be fast and repeatable and allow us to work easily with th code.
+The `ThingaMeBob` tests will be fast and repeatable and allow us to work easily with the code.
 If we could only have tests at one level, the level we would choose is `ThingaMeBob`.

-So as a starting point assume that a unit will be a class, but recognise that this is not a hard rule.
+So as a starting point assume that a *unit* will be a class, but recognise that this is not a hard rule.

-A unit is really a ''single self contained logical concern'' - it may make sense to have several classes collaborate in order to capture that concern - as long as that collaboration provides a single well defined entry point.
+A *unit* is really a "single self contained logical concern" - it may make sense to have several classes collaborate in order to capture that concern - as long as that collaboration provides a single well defined entry point.

 Making units too small may be a form of over specifying.